ngua/rumps/TODOS/dsl/phase-2.md

 ### 7. Closures (Anonymous Functions)

 Lambda expressions with arrow syntax and optional type annotations.
 Type annotations can be any type expression, including function types.
-Closures are first-class values and can be bound to variables via `LET`, then called like any function.
+Closures are first-class values and can be bound to variables via `LET`.

+**Note**: Calling closures requires `Expr::Call` (section 9).
+This section focuses on closure creation and binding.

 ```rumps
 ; Simple closure (untyped)